Gopher tortoise: Diseases

 Gopher tortoises are known to contract upper respiratory tract diseases (URTDs) caused by various microorganisms, including the bacterium Mycoplasma agassizii and iridovirus and herpes viruses.
 Symptoms of URTDs include serous, mucoid, or purulent discharge from the nares, excessive tearing to purulent ocular discharge, conjunctivitis, and edema of the eyelids and ocular glands.
 M. agassizii is known to exist in tortoises without showing obvious symptoms.
 Little is known about why some tortoises test positive and live for years, while others become seriously ill and die.
 The antibiotic enrofloxacin has been used to treat bacterial URTDs in G. polyphemus.
 However, there is no cure for URTD.

 Although long-term studies indicate URTDs can cause population declines in desert tortoise populations 10–15 years after initial infection, studies of such length have not been performed on G. polyphemus.
 One study, which observed G. polyphemus tortoises in Florida from 2003 to 2006, returned the unexpected observation that tortoises which were seropositive for URTD antibodies were less likely to die over that time than seronegative tortoises.
 However, the habitats of more seropositive populations had more remains of dead tortoises.
 The investigators offered the explanation that seropositive tortoises had survived an initial infection, then developed chronic disease.
 This evidence may imply a possible acute effect on mortality, followed by chronic disease in surviving individuals.
 Further studies are needed to more fully understand the effects of URTD on this species.

+There was a study that found that 14 out of 35 Florida gopher tortoises tested positive for a bacteria called, provisionally, "Candidatus Anaplasma testudinis".
+These tortoises came into the animal hospitals with anemia and cytoplasmic vacuolization.
+With this bacteria present, it can cause anaplasmosis, that is thought to damage red blood cells.
+It can spread by ticks or other biological vectors and this disease is transmittable, but not contagious.
+Since this disease was so prevalent within the tortoises studied, it is believed that this disease occurs frequently and is common occurrence in wild populations.
+This then becomes a pressing issue in terms of the conservation efforts put forward to decrease the likelihood of this disease affecting the population counts.
+More diagnostic tests are necessary to ensure the effective diagnosis and treatment of wild gopher tortoises, as well as a method for the identification and removal of the potential biological vectors.
+Ticks are the predicted biological vector, but more research needs to be done to identify other potential carriers and which tick species are more likely to spread diseases to gopher tortoises.